truketlema/requirement-analysis/README.md

 1. **Clarity and Understanding**: Ensures developers, testers, and stakeholders have a common understanding.
 2. **Minimizes Risks**: Reduces chances of project failure by identifying constraints early.
 3. **Improves Quality**: Helps deliver a system that meets actual user needs.
 4. **Saves Time and Cost**: Prevents rework and costly fixes later in the development cycle.

+## Key Activities in Requirement Analysis
+- **Requirement Gathering** – Collecting information from all stakeholders (clients, end users, managers, developers) to understand what the system should achieve.
+- **Requirement Elicitation** – Using techniques like interviews, questionnaires, brainstorming sessions, workshops, and observation to uncover both stated and hidden needs.
+- **Requirement Documentation** – Organizing the gathered requirements into clear, detailed documents (e.g., Software Requirement Specification – SRS) to serve as a reference for the whole project.
+- **Requirement Analysis and Modeling** – Examining requirements for feasibility, consistency, and conflicts, and representing them through models (e.g., UML diagrams, use cases, prototypes) to better visualize the system.
+- **Requirement Validation** – Reviewing requirements with stakeholders through walkthroughs, inspections, and prototyping to ensure they are correct, complete, testable, and aligned with business objectives.